-The TOE is intended to be used within a Digital Copier.
+The TOE is intended to be used within a MFD.
 The following assumptions for the environment of the TOE are made:

+Assumptions Description

+A.DIGITAL_PRINTER Attachment of the TOE to a MFD

+A.DIGITAL_SCANNER Attached Digital Scanner

+A.LUI Attached Local User Interface

-Name Definition A.DIGITAL_COPIER Attachment of the TOE to a Digital Copier A.ENVIRONMENT Regular office environment A.SECURITY_POLICY Existing security policy governing the use of IT products in the customer organisation A.SHREDDING Shredding for print jobs and scan jobs will not be disabled A.SLA Any security flaws discovered in the TOE will be repaired
+A.ENVIRONMENT Regular office environment

+A.SECURITY_POLICY Existing security policy governing the use of IT products in the customer organisation

+A.SLA Any security flaws discovered in the TOE will be repaired by Océ

-Table 1.5: Assumptions for the TOE
+Table 5: Assumptions

 Note: Only the titles of the assumptions are provided.
-For more details please refer to the Security Target [7], chapter 3.2.
+For more details please refer to chapter 4 of this report or to the Security Target [7], chapter 3.2.